 Once upon a time, the word ‘automation’ conjured mainly negative connotations in the mind of the professional web designer.
-It made you think of programmatic web design tools that generated cheap but badly coded sites for those who couldn’t afford the services of a professional designer.
+It made you think of programmatic web design tools that generated cheap but badly coded sites for those who couldn’t afford the services of a professional designer (unlike the new generation of website builder).
 Or perhaps the sort of basic service you yourself would offer a cash-poor client, using a pre-built WordPress theme or Drupal template.

 - Main illustration: Marcus Faint